descendant registry

 - Featured Descendant Spotlights in Doyon newsletters, on the website, and social media

-- Eligible for select giveaways
+- Eligible for select giveaways and promotions

 ELIGIBILITY

-- Born after December 18, 1971
+- Born after December 18, 1971.

 How to apply

-- Download and complete the Descendant Registry application.
+- Complete the Descendant Registry application.

 Frequently asked questions